 - In 2017, 939 people were killed in red-light running accidents.
 This number represents a ten-year high and a 23% increase in the number of accidents since 2012.

 - The AAA Foundation found that 28% of traffic crash deaths occurred because a driver ran a red light.

 - In 2017, 46% of people killed in red-light running crashes were passengers.

 - 35% of people killed in red-light-related crashes were the drivers who ran the red light.

 - 5% of people killed in red-light crashes were pedestrians and cyclists.

-Call the California Personal Injury Attorneys at Arash Law
+Call a Reliable California Personal Injury Attorney at Arash Law

 Reckless driving is a daily risk for everyone on the road.
 At least two people die every day because of reckless driving.
-At Arash Law, our injury attorneys are passionate about using our decades of experience and skill to protect accident victims, their families, and communities from the dangerous driving habits of other drivers like red-light runners.
+Our injury attorneys are passionate about using our decades of experience and skill to protect accident victims, their families, and communities from the dangerous driving habits of other drivers like red-light runners.

-If you have been in an accident caused by a driver who ran a red light, call Arash Law today.
+If you have been in an accident caused by a driver who ran a red light, call our firm.
 Get the lion on your side to fight for you.
-We are holistically involved in our clients’ cases, and we can help you get medical attention and care even if you do not have medical insurance.
-Call our office at 888-488-1391 or visit Arash Law online to schedule a free consultation today.
-At Arash Law, we are here to help.
+We are holistically involved in our clients’ cases and can help you get medical attention and care even if you do not have medical insurance.
+Call our office at 888-488-1391 or visit our firm online to schedule a free consultation today.
+Arash Khorsandi and his trusted legal team are here to help.